 In November 2018, FARR published a critical report on the persisting challenges in family reunification procedures.
-FARR also made a formal complaint together with the Stockholm City Mission to the European Commission claiming Sweden was breaching its commitment to respecting time limits for dealing with applications for family reunification.
+459 FARR also made a formal complaint together with the Stockholm City Mission to the European Commission claiming Sweden was breaching its commitment to respecting time limits for dealing with applications for family reunification.
 This complaint was first addressed in an EU pilot procedure (ref EUP (2018) 9384) in which the Swedish authorities submitted a reply to the Commission's questions.
-The Commission did not consider the reply of the Swedish authorities satisfactory, and therefore launched an infringement procedure by sending a letter of formal notice on 17 July 2019 (ref NIF Case 2019/4073).
-In December 2020 the scope of the procedure was extended to Directive (EU) 2016/801 on the conditions of entry and residence of third-country nationals for the purposes of research, studies, training, voluntary service, pupil exchange schemes or educational projects and au pairing The Commission responded to a request from FARR in 2021, confirming that communication is ongoing with the competent Swedish authorities concerning expired deadlines for processing applications for work and residence permits, and that the Commission continues to closely monitor the situation.
+The Commission did not consider the reply of the Swedish authorities satisfactory, and therefore launched an infringement procedure by sending a letter of formal notice on 17 July 2019 (ref NIF Case 2019/4073).461 In December 2020 the scope of the procedure was extended to Directive (EU) 2016/801 on the conditions of entry and residence of third-country nationals for the purposes of research, studies, training, voluntary service, pupil exchange schemes or educational projects and au pairing.
+462 The procedure is still ongoing.
+In a decision in December 2022, the Swedish Parliamentary Ombudsman criticised the SMA for long delays in the handling of a number of cases.
+463